Austria is the key Alpine ski nation

 One of Austria's best known resorts, Mayrhofen lies at the end of the Ziller Valley where keen skiers and those seeking lively après-ski and nightlife are well catered for.
 The Zillertal Superskipass covers the whole of the Ziller Valley.More information

-Surrounded by glorious mountain peaks and glaciers, Obergurgl nestle at the end of the Ötz Valley and are assured good snow conditions from November to May.
+Surrounded by glorious mountain peaks and glaciers, Obergurgl nestle at the end of the Ötz Valley and is assured good snow conditions from November to May.
 Well known for its top quality hotels and modern, queue-free lift system,More information

 With high altitude queue-free skiing, traditional Austrian après-ski and ski-in/ski-out hotels, Obertauern is a little known treasure of the Salzburg ski region, deservedly gaining in popularity with British guests.